 This move is a play to score an extra click from the audience which algorithmically boosts their post’s visibility.
 Everyone knows this “hack,” and it shows that they’re willing to inconvenience their audience in exchange for artificial post engagement.
 No, thanks.

 Even worse than the hidden link trick is outright clickbait.
-Clickbait is content that is designed solely to get the user to click a link, regardless of whether or not there’s anything compelling on the destination page.
+Clickbait is content that is designed solely to get the user to click a link, regardless of whether there’s anything compelling on the destination page.

 Clickbait often uses vague and dramatic sentences to pique your interest and entice you to click out of curiosity.
 My personal favorite is “Doctors HATE this man—find out why…” The possibilities are endless.